josejimenezluna/xaibench_tf/README.md

+# Benchmarking molecular feature attribution methods with activity cliffs

-# Supporting code for "A drug-discovery-relevant benchmark for feature attribution methods"
+Supporting data and code for "Benchmarking molecular feature attribution methods with activity cliffs", as available on (ChemRxiv)[link].

 ## Structure of the benchmark

-Download the benchmark as well as all associated data from here:
+Download the benchmark as well as all associated data from here (~85GB, when uncompressed):

 ```bash
 wget -O data.tar.gz link